Instructions for Authors

 FINAL CHECKING

-4. The title has been written in English.
+4. The title is written in English.

 6. All abbreviations used in tables, figures, and illustrations have been defined.